qsuzer/SubDepRAG/README.md

-# GSub-RAG: Graph-Based Sub-question Reasoning for RAG
+# SubDepRAG: Sub-question Dependency-Aware Retrieval-Augmented Generation for Multi-hop Question Answering

-This repository contains the reproduction code for the GSub-RAG project and various baseline RAG pipelines.
+This repository contains the reproduction code for the SubDepRAG project and various baseline RAG pipelines.
 It implements a graph-based reasoning pipeline for Retrieval-Augmented Generation (RAG), allowing for dynamic decomposition, dependency analysis, and pruning of sub-questions.

 ![Model Framework](framework.pdf)